kumardh/python-practice/README.md

 This post is dedicated to all the newbies of Python and ML.
 I have created a git repository for the Python code.
 This repository will guide you through the step-by-step approach to learn this language.
 So, go though the codes file by file and practice to write, execute and analyze result.
 File name and it's order is important and recommend you to follow the same.
 In most of the places I have pasted the output next to the expression along with some key notes/concepts wherever possible.

+Code can be downloaded from my **[python-practice](https://github.com/kumardh/python-practice)** git repository.
+I am still working on this repository and will be updating this time to time.
+So stay tuned if you are interested.

 Below are 2 examples of what I mean above by order (first 2 character of file name) and inline comments -

 **01_basics.py**